ember-learn/guides-source/guides/release/models/index.md

 Ember.js itself works with any type of back end: REST, JSON:API, GraphQL, or anything else.
-To learn about other ways to handle data and to find extensions, check out the guide for [connecting to a back end](../back-end/), [Ember Observer](https://www.emberobserver.com/) or search for community-made tutorials.
+To learn about other ways to handle data and to find extensions, check out the guide for [making API requests](../api-requests/), look for plugins on [Ember Observer](https://www.emberobserver.com/), and search for community-made tutorials.

 ## What are Ember Data models?